-The Ngiti people are a group of 180,000 persons who live on the fertile hill slopes of north-eastern Zaire along the border with Uganda south of Lake Mobutu.
+The Ngiti people are a group of 180,000 persons who live on the fertile hill slopes of north-eastern Democratic Republic of Congo along the border with Uganda south of Lake Mobutu.
 They are self-sufficient agricultural people engaging in a wide range of farming activities as well as some animal husbandry.
 Farm products produce a balanced diet including maize, beans, various root crops, bananas and plantain.
 This diet is supplemented with milk and meat from the cattle and goat herds.

 Land is owned communally by the village.
 When a man marries he is assigned a plot by the village elders which he retains so long as his family works it properly.
 Should he die or relocate his family, the land reverts to the village community property.
 Normally homes are along the ridges with the farm down the hillside.
 Very little development has reached these people.